Attachment Parenting Results After 18 Years

 I Would Chill the Heck Out

-When my oldest boys were ages 2 and under 1, I parented out of fear.
-By the time my youngest came along, I didn’t have time to hover and overthink every parenting move I made.
+When I was a new mom I parented with anxiety.
+By the time my youngest came along I didn’t have time to hover and overthink every parenting move I made.
 I was in survival mode for a few years.

 If I had to do it all over again, I wouldn’t waste my time worrying.
 I’d do what I knew was right (calm, punishment-free parenting) and stop trying to do everything perfectly out of fear of damaging my children.
 I’d be a better, less intense mama.

 - I would absolutely not worry about getting my babies to nap alone.

 - I’d baby wear more and fret over cleaning the house a lot less.

 - I’d sit on my behind and hold my babies and let the world collapse around me.

 In hindsight, I know what really matters in the season of life when kids are young and it’s not neatly folded laundry.

 I Wouldn’t Give Unsolicited Parenting Advice a Second Thought